 SheiKra opened in 2005 in the Stanleyville section of Busch Gardens Tampa.
 It was a huge hit.
 It was followed in 2007 by Griffon, a similar coaster, at Busch Gardens Williamsburg.
 The Virginia ride debuted with floorless cars.
 Busch Gardens modified the cars on the Tampa coaster to make them floorless as well in 2007.

 The six end seats offer the most open and unique rides.
-Because they extend beyond the track, passengers have nothing above, below, or to one side of them.
-The outermost seats in the front rows are the primo riding positions.
+Because the trains are cantilevered and the end seats extend beyond the track, passengers have nothing above, below, or to one side of them.
+The outermost seats on the left and the right in the front rows are the primo riding positions.

 As with other floorless coasters, once passengers are secured and the ride is cleared for takeoff, the loading platforms drop away, and gates in front of the cars swing open with dramatic flourishes.
 The cars aren’t completely floorless, however.
 Riders can let their feet dangle or rest them on small bars under each row.